 1. If your bike is making clicking noises near the hub, is not shifting properly, or the chain is coming off of the gears, you most likely need to adjust your rear derailleur.
 This set of instructions will guide you step by step.
-All you need is a 5mm allen key, and a Phillips head screwdriver.
+All you need is a 5 mm Allen key, and a Phillips head screwdriver.

 2. Take a look at the back of the bike and see if the derailleur is lined up straight below the gear the bike should be on.
-If it’s straight, it should look something like the picture below.
+If it is straight, it should look something like the picture below.
 If your derailleur is bent, and does not hang straight below a specific gear, then you will need to take your bike to a bike shop to have the derailleur hanger professionally bent back, or contact technical support.

 3. You’ll need to be able to pedal your bike, so put the kickstand down, and lean it over so the rear wheel is lifted off the ground.